Tips on Buying a Fuel-Efficient Vehicle

 Compare and Save on Insurance Rates

 Dare to compare

-Okay, we admit it; this tip is not about buying a fuel-efficient vehicle, and it comes from us here at Kanetix.ca (not Natural Resources Canada).
-But if the driving force (pun intended) for purchasing a fuel-efficient vehicle is to save some cash, then you probably want to save in other areas too, like your car insurance.
+Okay, we admit it, this tip is not about buying a fuel-efficient vehicle.
+If however, the driving force (pun intended) for purchasing a vehicle that sips gas rather than guzzlig it is to save some cash, then you probably want to save in other areas too, like your car insurance.

 When looking for a new fuel-efficient car, compare more than just sticker prices and fuel consumption ratings, compare car insurance rates as well.
 Because what's the point of saving money on gas, if you're only going to overpay for insurance?
-Find the best current price for your car insurance, and compare quotes at least once per year.
+Find the best current price for your car insurance today to save on the coverage you need.